 If you are going to be part of the education system at the University of Sarajevo, it is important to get to know with all academic information:

-If admitted at the University of Sarajevo for your exchange mobility, in order to follow lessons, take exams and receive necessary documents, it is needed to officially enrol at the host member institution of the University of Sarajevo.
-During your nomination and application procedure you have provided all necessary application documents, but after arriving to Sarajevo, you need to register officially by purchasing needed enrolment documents: index and forms (which can be purchased at the Rectorate of the University of Sarajevo – III floor, price is 30,00 KM/15 EUR).
+If admitted at the University of Sarajevo for your exchange mobility, in order to follow lessons, take exams and receive necessary documents, it is needed to officially enroll at the host member institution of the University of Sarajevo.
+During your nomination and application procedure you have provided all necessary application documents, but after arriving to Sarajevo, you need to register officially at the faculty or academy of the University of Sarajevo (enrollment) by purchasing needed enrollment documents: index and forms (which can be purchased at the Rectorate of the University of Sarajevo – III floor, price for full package is 30,00 BAM/15 EUR).
 These documents are needed to be filled in by you and given to the Student services office at the host member institution of the University of Sarajevo.
+Additional documents to include with enrollment papers is your birth certificate which you need to bring from your home country.

-Index represents grade book – small, dark blue handbook in which all your grades will be written by professors and serve as a proof of your enrolment and later for issuing transcript of record issue.
+Index represents grade book – small, dark blue handbook in which all your grades will be written by professors and serve as a proof of your enrollment and later for issuing transcript of record.
 Every student has one.
 The index identifies you as a student at the University and you must remember to bring it when you sign up for and/or take your exams.

 Academic performance is either graded according to the 6 – scale or evaluated by a pass/fail.
 If your home institution requires that all your work be evaluated according to the 6 – scale this may be arranged with the lecturer.
 After completing your period of study at the University of Sarajevo, you will receive a transcript of your academic record.
 A 5 -10 grading scale is used at the University of Sarajevo (with 6 as a pass level).